Aoife Egan – BSc (Hons) in Software Development

 I really enjoyed all of the classes, especially the programming classes, so it makes it hard to choose.
 The machine learning and data analytics classes were brilliant too.
-If I had to choose those I think it would be a tie between the UX/UI class and the AWS Cloud classes we had.
+If I had to choose though, I think it would be a tie between the UX/UI class and the AWS Cloud classes we had.
 I was very passionate about both of those classes, the design part of the UX/UI class and learning how all the services work in the cloud.
 As this class was based on AWS service, it really opened doors for me and helped me get where I am today.

 What key skills did you learn while studying at ATU Sligo that have influenced your career?